Endeavour-PL/PL-8-GRADE-EXIT-EXAM/README.md

 For more details, visit:
 🔗 [https://creativecommons.org/licenses/by/4.0/legalcode.pl](https://creativecommons.org/licenses/by/4.0/legalcode.pl)

-Modifications made:
+## 🛠️ Modifications made

-- Aggregated raw scores to year-level summaries
-- Cleaned and renamed administrative units
+- Added unique ID columns to improve data structure
+- Renamed selected variable values for consistency and clarity
+- Removed unused columns from the original dataset
-- Built interactive Power BI report with filtering and mapping
+- Created an interactive Power BI report with filtering and mapping

 ## 📥 How to Access the Data